Skip to main content

 Objectives:

-1. The residents will provide a minimum of 150 primary care eye examinations for children of all ages, including infants and toddlers.
+1. Provide at least 150 primary care eye examinations for children of all ages, including infants and toddlers.

-2. The residents will examine, diagnose, and develop management plans for children with various visual conditions, including but not limited to significant refractive error, binocular vision anomalies, and pediatric ocular diseases.
+2. Examine, diagnose, and develop management plans for children with a range of visual conditions, including significant refractive errors, binocular vision anomalies, and pediatric ocular diseases.

 Goal 2: To enhance the residents’ knowledge and clinical expertise in the evaluation, diagnosis, and management of binocular vision and visual information processing disorders.